Part of: SSAS pension

 Who can receive the funds

-Inheritance Tax: the position from April 2027
+Inheritance Tax: now and from April 2027

 Talk to a SSAS specialist